mlatcl/mlatcl.github.io/_availableprojects/machine-learning-for-modelling-formula-one-races.md

   year focussed on Formula One data.
 Formula one is a data intensive sport, information about the location of each team’s car during the race is provided to the teams.
-Optimization of pit stop strategy can make the difference between winning and loosing the race.
+Optimization of pit stop strategy can make the difference between winning and losing the race.

-  There are commercial confidentiality issues over which areas will be studied, but interested students can discuss these areas directly with PNeil.
+  There are commercial confidentiality issues over which areas will be studied, but interested students can discuss these areas directly with Neil.
 supervisors:
   - neil-d-lawrence
   - andrei-paleyes